-According to Decree No. 153/2016/ND-CP which is effective from 1 January 2017, the Prime Minister approved an increase in Vietnam's minimum monthly salary of between VND180,000 - VND250,000 effective from 1 January 2017, dependent on the region.
+According to Decree No. 141/2017/ND-CP which is effective from 1 January 2018, the Prime Minister approved an increase in Vietnam's minimum monthly salary of between VND180,000 - VND 230,000 effective from 1 January 2018, dependent on the region.
 The minimum wages are as follows:

-- Region One (which includes urban Hanoi, Hai Phong, Ho Chi Minh City) VND3.750 million - Region Two (which includes rural Ha Noi, HCMC, Hai Phong plus the capital cities of Hai Duong, Hung Yen, Bac Ninh, Thai Nguyen, Nha Trang, Can Tho and Rach Gia) VND3.320 million - Region Three (which includes the remain cities and districts in the provinces of Hai Duong, Vinh Phuc, Phu Tho, Bac Ninh, Nam Dinh, Phu Yen, Dong Nai and Tien Giang, Ben Tre) VND2.900 million - Region Four (the least developed areas in Vietnam) VND2.580 million.
+- Region One (which includes urban Hanoi, Hai Phong, Ho Chi Minh City) VND3.980million - Region Two (which includes rural Ha Noi, HCMC, Hai Phong plus the capital cities of Hai Duong, Hung Yen, Bac Ninh, Thai Nguyen, Nha Trang, Can Tho and Rach Gia) VND3.530 million - Region Three (which includes the remain cities and districts in the provinces of Hai Duong, Vinh Phuc, Phu Tho, Bac Ninh, Nam Dinh, Phu Yen, Dong Nai and Tien Giang, Ben Tre) VND 3.090million - Region Four (the least developed areas in Vietnam) VND 2.760 million.

-The above are the regional minimum wage rates which are the lowest rates used as the basis for any arrangement between enterprises and employees on salary and salary payment, in which the wage rate to be paid to employees who work under normal working conditions, meet monthly working hour standards, and fully discharge their obligations for predetermined labor productivity norms or agreed worked duties, but these rates must be:
+The above are the regional minimum wage rates which are the lowest rates to be used as the basis for any arrangement between enterprises and employees on salary and salary payment, in which the wage rate to be paid to employees who work under normal working conditions, meet monthly working hour standards, and fully discharge their obligations for predetermined labor productivity norms or agreed worked duties, but these rates must be:

-a) Equal or higher than regional minimum wage rates paid

-to unskilled employees who perform simple tasks;
+a) Equal or higher than regional minimum wage rates paid to unskilled employees who perform simple tasks;